My-Budget-Buddy/Budget-Buddy-TaxService/README.md

    * DATABASE_URL: The URL for the PostgreSQL-compatible database you are using
    * DATABASE_USER: The username needed to authenticate with your database
    * DATABASE_PASS: The password needed to authenticate with your database
+   * IMAGE_BUCKET: Name of the AWS S3 bucket used to store uploaded W2 files

 4. Create a PostgreSQL database with the name: `tax-service`